RosboneMako/MakoDistortion2/README.md

 a small section of the IR instead of the whole IR.

 THUMP, AIR, ASYM, POWER, SAG, and THIN<br/>
-Thump and Air boost the low and high freqs using a distorting circuit.
+Thump and Air boost the low and high freqs using a distorting circuit.<br/>
-Asymmetry adds distortion to the lower half of the signal only.
+Asymmetry adds distortion to the lower half of the signal only. <br/>
-Power adds the same distortion across the full range.
+Power adds the same distortion across the full range. <br/>
-Sag limits fast transients to simulate an amp running out of power.
+Sag limits fast transients to simulate an amp running out of power.<br/>
-Thin compresses the signal if a lot of gain is being used.
+Thin compresses the signal if a lot of gain is being used.<br/>

 EQ MODE AND LOW PASS<br/>
 There are 10 EQs prgrammed into the VST.
 Change EQs by changing the MODE